Shannon Bogues

-Shannon Bogues (born February 20, 1997) is an American professional basketball player for Le Mans Sarthe Basket of the French ProA league.
+Shannon Bogues (born February 20, 1997) is an American professional basketball player for Vikos Falcons of the Greek Basketball League (GBL).
 He played college basketball for the McLennan Highlanders and the Stephen F. Austin Lumberjacks.

 Early life and high school career

 Bogues began focusing only on basketball in eighth grade.
 He attended Ellison High School in Killeen, Texas.
 As a senior, Bogues was named District 12-6A Offensive Player of the Year.
 He committed to McLennan Community College.

 College career

 Bogues averaged 16.1 points, 3.7 rebounds and 2.9 assists per game as a freshman at McLennan.
 He led the Highlanders to the school's first trip to the NJCAA National Tournament since 1998 and earned the NTJCAC Freshman of the Year award as well as being a first-team all-conference pick.
 As a sophomore, Bogues averaged 18.8 points, 4.6 rebounds and 3.8 assists per game.
 He was named Northern Texas Junior College Athletic Conference Player of the Year.
 Bogues was a NJCAA Region V All-Region selection and an NJCAA Honorable Mention All-American, and earned MVP honors of the NJCAA Men's Basketball Coaches Association All-Star Game after scoring 16 points.
 He committed to transfer to Stephen F. Austin.

 On February 10, 2018, he scored a career-high 35 points in a 97–50 win against Northwestern State.
 Bogues averaged 15.4 points and 2.4 rebounds per game as a junior and was named to the Second Team All-Southland Conference.
 He helped Stephen F. Austin reach the NCAA tournament, where they lost to Texas Tech 70–60 despite 14 points from Bogues.
 As a senior, Bogues averaged 17.9 points, 3.0 rebounds, 3.6 assists, and 1.2 steals per game, earning Second Team All-Southland honors.
 He finished his career at Stephen F. Austin with 1,075 points.